apollographql/apollo-client/docs/source/caching/cache-interaction.md

 });
 ```

-Note that you should not modify the return value of `readQuery` because the same object may be reused between components.
-If you want to update the data in the cache, create a new replacement object and pass it to `writeQuery`.
+> **Do not modify the return value of `readQuery`.** The same object might be

-### readFragment

-This method allows you great flexibility around the data in your cache.
-Whereas `readQuery` only allowed you to read data from your root query type, `readFragment` allows you to read data from _any node you have queried_.
-This is incredibly powerful.
-You use this method as follows:
+> returned to multiple components.
+To update data in the cache, instead create a
+> replacement object and pass it to [`writeQuery`](#writequery-and-writefragment).

+## `readFragment`

+The `readFragment` method enables you to read data from _any_ normalized cache
+object that was stored as part of _any_ query result.
+Unlike `readQuery`, calls to
+`readFragment` do not need to conform to the structure of one of your data graph's supported queries.

+Here's an example:

 ```js
 const todo = client.readFragment({